atomisthq/docs/docs/reference-docs/rug/rug-editors.md

 param to_append: .*

-with file f
- when name contains ".txt"
+with File f when name contains ".txt" begin
- begin
     do append to_append
     do append "And now for something completely different" end
 ```

 We can escape to JavaScript to compute the value of any expression, or